Foundational Reading · 67 Terms · Reviewed June 2026

 Plain-English definitions for the terms enterprises actually use when buying, building, and governing on-premise AI.
-Covers the EU AI Act, multi-agent orchestration, private RAG, LLM routing, and the operational vocabulary in between.
-Each term links to the relevant VDF AI pillar, blog, or product page.
+Covers AI agents, multi-agent orchestration, the EU AI Act, private RAG, LLM routing, agentic design patterns, and the operational vocabulary in between.
+Each term links to the relevant VDF AI pillar, blog post, or product page for deeper context.

 A